Learn how to manage user-related security settings within 6clicks

 User lockout

-The settings in this section delineate how and when (and for how long) accounts can be set to be locked out.
+The settings in this section delineate how, when, and for how long accounts can be set to be locked out.

 Note: If a user is deactivated or locked out, an administrator can re-activate/unlock them from the user administration screen.

-The Max days of user inactivity before deactivating setting can be used by administrators to automatically deactivate a user who has not logged in for the specified period.
+The Max days of user inactivity before deactivating setting can be used by administrators to automatically deactivate users who have not logged in for the specified period.
 The setting is applicable to all users, including those configured for SSO.

-To make sure that certain "break glass" or administrator accounts are always accessible, you have two settings for these accounts that you can review and set.
+To make sure that certain "break glass" or administrator accounts are always accessible, you have two settings that you can review and set when administrating a user:

 - To make sure the account cannot be deactivated, select and edit the user in Administration > Users and check the setting Do not deactivate when inactivity period reached (if configured).